Classify events with NXLog Agent

 </Input>

-The following JSON object shows the same log record after NXLog Agent processed it.
+The following JSON object shows the same event after NXLog Agent processed it.
 You can see the last three fields added by the configuration above.

 Output sample